pAnhTri/will-you-be-my-boba/README.md

 #### Supabase

-1. Create a new project in Supabase
+1. Create a new project in [Supabase](https://supabase.com)
 2. Get your project URL and anon key
 3. Set up JWT secret for authentication
 4. Add credentials to your environment variables

 #### MongoDB

-1. Set up a MongoDB instance (local or Atlas)
+1. Set up a [MongoDB](https://www.mongodb.com/) instance (local or Atlas)
 2. Create a database user
 3. Get your connection string
 4. Add to your environment variables

+#### Resend

+1. Create an account at [Resend](https://resend.com)
+2. Get your API key from the dashboard
+3. Add the API key to your environment variables
+4. Set up email templates for contact forms
+5. Configure sender email address

 ⚠️ **Security Notes:**